Lincoln, the North, and the Question of Emancipation

 Selection: Frederick Douglass, Narrative of the Life of Frederick Douglass, title page and frontispiece, 71-73 (1845).

-Questions to Consider
+Questions to Consider:

 Edward J. Loder, Eliza’s Flight: A Scene from Uncle Tom’s Cabin (1852)

 2. Stowe’s novel, Uncle Tom’s Cabin, inspired artists and musicians throughout the North to create works based on the novel’s characters.
-In this famous scene, the slave woman Eliza leaps across the ice floes on the Ohio River, clutching her small son.
+In this famous scene, the enslaved woman Eliza leaps across the ice floes on the Ohio River, clutching her small son.
 The slave trader Haley and his assistants look on in anger and helplessness, unwilling to attempt to cross the river themselves.
-How is this scene designed to elicit readers’ sympathy for the abolitionist cause?
+How was this scene designed to elicit readers’ sympathy for the abolitionist cause?

 5. William Still was a prominent abolitionist and participant in the Underground Railroad, the network of secret routes and safe houses that helped slaves escape to the North and Canada.
-After the Civil War, Still collected and published stories and illustrations of people’s efforts in the Underground Railroad.
+After the Civil War, Still collected and published a book containing stories and illustrations of people’s efforts in the Underground Railroad.
 One of these stories concerns Henry Box Brown, who escaped slavery by packing himself into a crate and mailing himself from Richmond, Virginia, to Philadelphia, Pennsylvania.
 Why is this illustration titled “The Resurrection of Henry Box Brown”?
 What are the possible meanings of the word resurrection in this context?

 The Contraband